-Through the first three weeks of July, as of Thursday morning the 21st, only 0.45” of rain had been recorded at O’Hare Airport.
+Through the first three weeks of July 2011, as of the morning of the 21st, only 0.45” of rain had been recorded at O’Hare Airport.
 Had July ended with no additional rainfall, this would have been the third driest July in about 140 years of record keeping at Chicago.

-- Three days later, by Sunday afternoon, this July ranked as the second wettest on record for Chicago…with a week still left to go.
-What a difference three (wet) days make.
+Three days later, by the afternoon of the 24th, July 2011 ranked as the second wettest on record for Chicago…with a week still left to go.
+What a difference three (wet) days make!

 A brief summary of facts regarding the record rainfall measured on Saturday, July 23:

-- The all-time Chicago daily record rainfall of 6.86 inches was set during the pre-dawn hours this past Saturday, July 23.
+The all-time Chicago daily record rainfall of 6.86 inches was set during the pre-dawn hours Saturday, July 23.
 Never had Chicago’s official climate station (presently O'Hare Airport) measured more rainfall in a single calendar day.

 Return to News Archive